-There are six main types of tea – white, green, oolong, black, scented, and compressed.
+There are six main Types of Chinese Tea – white, green, oolong, black, scented, and compressed.
 Black tea as it is known in the West is called hong cha or “red tea” in China.
 All come from the same tea plant but each is processed differently.

 White tea comes from the downy buds and young leaves of the tea plant.
 The buds are plucked shortly before they have fully opened and are steamed and dried almost immediately after harvesting.
 Sometimes they are allowed to wither for a short period of time.
 The fuzz covering the buds turn silvery when dried, hence the name “silver needles” for the top grade of white teas.